 RSU Health Sciences graduates are employed in the private and public health care industry.
 Our registered nurses enjoy careers at regional health systems, local hospitals and clinics, school nursing positions, military facilities, and in many other organizations that allow bachelor’s prepared nurses to make an impact on the lives of patients and families.

 Allied Health pre-professional majors gain the knowledge required to obtain admission to graduate programs in Athletic Training, Physical Therapy, and Occupational Therapy.
 Building on a solid foundation of baccalaureate education, our graduates are well-suited to make a difference in the lives of patients through employment in rehabilitation facilities, school systems, athletic programs, clinics and hospitals.

-- In 2016, RSU nursing students earned a 96% pass rate for the NCLEX national certification, including a 100% pass rate for the Bartlesville nursing program.
+- In 2016, RSU nursing students earned a 96% pass rate for the NCLEX national certification.
 The state average was 86% while the national average was 85%.

 - Nursing faculty bring a collective total of more than 130 years of experience in the field to the classroom.

 - The Health Sciences department offers several lab environments to give students skillful training for residential environments, hospital beds, isolated acute care, and high fidelity simulation.

 - RSU’s health sciences programs are some of the most rigorous in the region, producing graduates that are in high demand.